See Monty Don in person at the Botanic Garden

 Monty is a committed organic gardener and was for many years the President of the Soil Association.
 He has worked with schools and groups of drug addicts to build respect and reward from working with the natural world and has a strong belief in the importance of communities working together through an understanding and love of the land.

-Admission is £4.50 adults; free to University staff and retired staff, Friends of the Botanic Garden, students and children under 16.
+Admission to Garden: £4.50 for adults; free to University staff, Friends of the Botanic Garden, students and children under 16.